What Does Liability Mean With Personal Injury Claims? Before someone can successfully hold a company or person legally responsible for Read More…

 Broken bones are an extremely common injury following an accident.
 A surprising 6 million people will break a bone each year.
 A fracture is another word for a broken bone.

-Many times broken bones result from a personal injury accident in which a person or company negligently caused the injury.
+Many times broken bones result from a personal injury accident in which a person or company negligently caused someone to be injured.

 Broken bones can cause extensive hospital stays, huge medical bills, lost time from work, and diminished ability to engage in your usual daily activities.
 Even simple fractures can cause upheaval in a person’s life.